-Safety experts recommend that children ride rearwardfacing in the vehicle until they are two years old or until they reach either the height or weight limit of their rear facing child safety seat.
-Two types of child restraints can be used rearward-facing: infant carriers and convertible child seats.
+Safety experts recommend that children ride rear-facing in the vehicle until they are two years old or until they reach either the height or weight limit of their rear-facing child restraint.
+Two types of child restraints can be used rear-facing: infant carriers and convertible child seats.

-The infant carrier is only used rearward-facing in the vehicle.
+The infant carrier is only used rear-facing in the vehicle.
 It is recommended for children from birth until they reach the weight or height limit of the infant carrier.
-Convertible child seats can be used either rearwardfacing or forward-facing in the vehicle.
-Convertible child seats often have a higher weight limit in the rearwardfacing direction than infant carriers do, so they can be used rearward-facing by children who have outgrown their infant carrier but are still less than at least two years old.
-Children should remain rearward-facing until they reach the highest weight or height allowed by their convertible child seat.
+Convertible child seats can be used either rear-facing or forward-facing in the vehicle.
+Convertible child seats often have a higher weight limit in the rear-facing direction than infant carriers do, so they can be used rear-facing by children who have outgrown their infant carrier but are still less than at least two years old.
+Children should remain rear-facing until they reach the highest weight or height allowed by their convertible child seat.

-- Never place a rear facing infant seat in front of an air bag.
-A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearward facing infant seat. - Only use a rearward-facing child restraint in a vehicle with a rear seat.
+- Never place a rear-facing child restraint in front of an air bag.
+A deploying passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.